NikosAlexandris/pvgis-prototype/docs/tutorials/introduction.md

 # A gentle introduction to elements of photovoltaic performance using PVGIS

 Are you curious about photovoltaic performance ?
-This is a gentle introduction into the estimation of photovoltaic power over a location and a moment in time.
+This is an introduction into the estimation of photovoltaic power over a location and a moment or period in time.

-We will explore solar radiation components and photovoltaic power estimates, by stepping through the calculations of the position of the sun in the sky and sun-to-surface angles, analysing the solar irradiance components and the derivation of the _effective_ amount of global irradiance.
+We will explore solar radiation components and photovoltaic power estimates, by stepping through : the calculation of the position of the sun in the sky, the measurement of sun-to-surface angles the analysis of solar irradiance components and the derivation of the _effective_ amount of global irradiance.

 Before we walk through the tutorial,